msaddler/phaselocknet_torch/README.md

 ## phaselocknet_torch

-Minimal and in-progress PyTorch implementation of the models from ["Models optimized for real-world tasks reveal the task-dependent necessity of precise temporal coding in hearing"](https://doi.org/10.1101/2024.04.21.590435) by Mark R. Saddler and Josh H. McDermott (in press, Nature Communications).
+Minimal and in-progress PyTorch implementation of the models from ["Models optimized for real-world tasks reveal the task-dependent necessity of precise temporal coding in hearing"](https://doi.org/10.1038/s41467-024-54700-5) by Mark R. Saddler and Josh H. McDermott (2024, Nature Communications).
 The primary repository accompanying this work ([phaselocknet](https://github.com/msaddler/phaselocknet)) implements the models in TensorFlow and also includes code to run analyses and generate figures.

 ## Dependencies